Connect with others who understand.

 • White blood cell growth factors

-Ironically, bisphosphonates — which are used to treat bone loss — and some pain medicines also can cause joint pain.
+External beam radiation therapy is not commonly used to treat ovarian cancer in the U.S., so it’s less likely to be a cause of your hip pain.
+Ironically, bisphosphonates, which are used to treat bone loss, can also cause joint pain but usually only immediately after the injection.
 Ask your doctor if any side effects of your treatment may be responsible for your hip pain.

 Additional Causes of Hip Pain